vahidfarajidev/notes-repo/Performance/5-scaling-to-one-million-users.md

 > Take **caching**, **async processing**, **sharding/replication**, and **observability** seriously from day zero, and each step to the next order of magnitude gets a lot less painful.

 ---

-*If this post is useful, feel free to reuse with attribution.*